 Latvian-American artist Vija Celmins is best know for her photo-realistic drawings and paintings of nature subjects – the ocean, sky, moon, desert, rocks, and spider webs – with a masterful level of detail that can border on abstraction.
 These works are based on her own photographs or those cut from magazines and journals.
 In her paintings and drawings there is a lack of a recognizable reference or horizon line.
 Her nature works give a viewer a sense of quiet since there is often no presence of any living creature shown.

-Celmins and her family arrived in the United States after World War II and settled in Indianapolis.
+Celmins was born in Latvia, and her early childhood was shaped by the chaos of World War II.
+She has spoken of her time creating art as a release from the violence of her youth.
+After World War II her family arrived in the United States and settled in Indianapolis.
 She studied art and won a fellowship to Yale’s Summer School of Art where she met Chuck Close and Brice Marden.
 In 1965, she received her M.F.A. from U.C.L.A.